Saloodo/scheduler/README.md

 ## Commands

+### Running a single job
-You can manually trigger jobs execution by simply executing `bin/console jobs:run` from you application root.
-You can also run a single job, appending the id of the job to the command. `bin/console jobs:run da6f3a6948`.
+You can manually trigger a single job execution by simply executing `bin/console jobs:run {id}` or  `bin/console jobs:run {fullQualifiedClassName}` from you application root.

+Optionally, you can pass a `--force` argument.
+This will skip the check for running on a single server.

+### Running all jobs
+To mannually trigger all jobs, simply run `bin/console jobs:run`

+### Listing jobs

 To get an overview of the defined jobs, run `bin/console jobs:list`.